Propyl acetate

 Propyl acetate, also known as propyl ethanoate, is an organic compound.
 Nearly 20,000 tons are produced annually for use as a solvent.
-This colorless liquid is known by its characteristic odor of pears.
+This colorless liquid is known by its characteristic odor of pears and some apples.
 Due to this fact, it is commonly used in fragrances and as a flavor additive.
 It is formed by the esterification of acetic acid and propan-1-ol, often via Fischer–Speier esterification, with sulfuric acid as a catalyst and water produced as a byproduct.